Shogz-Labs/EECS4443_W25_Assets/labs.md

     **TA Response:** You should try to be creative with this lab given that it's a game.
     One example would be to change the colour of the path when the ball escapes from the track.

+10. How do I start an activity from within **RollingBallPanel.java**?

+    **TA Response:** You need to define an [Intent](https://developer.android.com/reference/android/content/Intent).
+    Following this, you can leverage [startActivity(....)](https://developer.android.com/reference/android/content/Context#startActivity(android.content.Intent)) with the correct parent and class.
 <hr>

 ### Lab 5 (Demo_Camera)